Grapefruit Blood Orange Curd

 The result is a smooth and creamy curd that can be used like you would a jam or preserve.
 Slather it on toast, a biscuit, or scone.
-Put it between layers of a cake.
-Make it into a pie or tart.
+Put it between layers of a cake or make it into a pie or tart.
+Any way you eat it, it’s delicious treat that is sure to satisfy.
+I love using seasonal ingredients and I truly believe in eating seasonal foods from garden to table, so I appreciate recipes like this one and my christmas pavlova with fruit and 3-ingredient pavlova.

-Tips and Tricks for Perfect Curd
+Tips and Tricks for Perfect Citrus Fruit Curd

 - Read all directions before you start.